wp-plugins/bulletproof-security/readme.txt

 = FrontEnd|BackEnd Maintenance Mode (Security|Development) =

 Display a website under maintenance page with Countdown Timer to website visitors while the website displays and functions normally for you.
 When the Countdown Timer has completed (reached 0) an email reminder is sent to you to remind you that the Countdown Timer has completed.
 The new BPS Maintenance Mode design includes 20 background images, 15 center images (text box image), allows you to embed image files and YouTube videos, FrontEnd Maintenance Mode, BackEnd Maintenance Mode or both FrontEnd & BackEnd Maintenance Modes and most importantly is fast and simple to use so that you can switch in and out of Maintenance mode quickly and easily.
 FrontEnd Maintenance mode is primarily designed for development/maintenance purposes and BackEnd Maintenance Mode is technically a security feature since enabling BackEnd Maintenance Mode allows you to deny access to the /wp-admin folder/WP Dashboard by IP address.
-See BulletProof Security FrontEnd|BackEnd Maintenance Mode Features for additional features and options.
+See the BulletProof Security FrontEnd|BackEnd Maintenance Mode Features section for additional features and options.

 = Why .htaccess Website Security So Much Better Than Other Types of Website Security =

-The answer is very simple - .htaccess files (distributed Server configuration files) are processed first before any other code on your website.
+The answer is very simple - .htaccess files (distributed Server configuration files) are processed by your server first before any other code on your website.
 In other words, hackers malicious scripts are stopped by BulletProof Security .htaccess files/Firewalls before those scripts even have a chance to reach the php code in WordPress.
 BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
 Please read the FAQ page for Server compatibility questions.

 = BulletProof Security Additional Website Security Protection =